James L. Noonan

-James L. Noonan (1823 - December 19, 1898) was a merchant and political figure in Newfoundland.
+James Lyons Noonan (1823 - December 19, 1898) was a merchant and political figure in Newfoundland.
 He represented Bonavista Bay in the Newfoundland and Labrador House of Assembly from 1869 to 1873 and from 1883 to 1886 as an Anti-Confederate and then Conservative.

-He established himself in business at Greenspond.
-Noonan was colonial secretary from 1871 to 1873 and receiver general from 1885 to 1886.
-He was defeated when he ran for reelection in 1873.
+Originally from Pictou, Nova Scotia, Noonan established himself in business at Greenspond, Bonavista Bay, Newfoundland.
+He was colonial secretary from 1871 to 1873 and receiver general from 1885 to 1886.
+Noonan was defeated when he ran for reelection in 1873.
 In 1882, he was defeated by Walter B. Grieve; Grieve's election was overturned and Noonan was declared elected in 1883.
 Noonan was forced to run for reelection after he was named to the Executive Council in 1885; he was defeated by Alfred B. Morine in 1886.
 Later that year, he was named assistant collector of customs at St. John's.
 He died there in 1898.